 The fixed-term contract creates an employer-employee relationship for a fixed length of time, and can be used for part-time or full-time work.
 More often than not, a fixed-term contract can be renewed only once, after which it will be necessary to give the employee a non-fixed term contract when renewing for a second time.

-Certain clauses may be inadmissible according to Chinese law, while others are mandatory.
-Employers are able to stipulate a probationary period at the beginning of the contract, during which time it is comparatively easier to dismiss the employee.
-Also, the employer is allowed to pay the employee 80 percent of the full salary stated in the employee may resign after giving only three days' notice.
-It is therefore inadvisable to stipulate a very long probation period.
-The length of the fixed-term contract will determine the maximum length of probation the employer can set.
+Certain clauses may be inadmissible according to Chinese law, while others are mandatory, including the employer and employee information, the term of the contract, the job description, the salary details, etc. Depending on the specific situation, a number of additional terms to the labor contract are recommended, including: